-It shouldn’t surprise anyone that Earth Day began in the 1970’s, the decade of hippies.
-The day was developed to celebrate mother nature – and in my mind, its founders dreamed it up while wearing tye-dye, flashing the peace sign and emitting guttural exclaims of “Yeah, mannnnn“.
+It shouldn’t surprise anyone that Earth Day began in the 1970s, the decade of hippies.
+The day was developed to celebrate Mother Nature — and in my mind, its founders dreamed it up while wearing tie-dye, flashing the peace sign and emitting guttural exclaims of “Yeah, mannnnn.”

-In the 70’s, the developed world was just beginning to wake up to the knowledge we wouldn’t be able to take advantage of the world’s bounty indefinitely.
-We were starting to realize that resources like forests, fish and oil were finite and that the lifestyle of automation, convenience, and ease which began in the 1950’s was not entirely sustainable.
+In the ’70s, the developed world was just beginning to wake up to the knowledge that we wouldn’t be able to take advantage of the world’s bounty indefinitely.
+We were starting to realize that resources like forests, fish and oil were finite and that the lifestyle of automation, convenience and ease that began in the 1950s was not entirely sustainable.
 From these newfound realizations came Earth Day, meant to demonstrate a commitment to honor, respect and protect the world we live in.

 Earth Day every day

 As it turns out, I was half right.
 One of the names frequently tossed around when it comes to the origins of Earth Day is Ira Einhorn.
-Some have called him a founder while others have disputed that claim.
-I think we can all agree that while he was a total hippie, Einhorn engaged in some pretty unsavory behavior (but that’s a whole different article, I think).
-Where there does seem to be widespread agreement is that Gaylord Nelson, a state Senator, is credited with founding Earth Day (either single-handedly or with help depending on your interpretation).
-Nelson conceptualized the idea of after witnessing the horrific effects of an oil spill in Santa Barbara, California.
-The first Earth Day was held April 22, 1970, and today it is celebrated in over 193 countries each year.
+Some have called him a founder, while others have disputed that claim.
+I think we can all agree that while he was a total hippie, Einhorn engaged in some pretty unsavory behavior (but that’s a whole different article).
+Where there does seem to be widespread agreement is that Gaylord Nelson, a state senator, is credited with founding Earth Day (either single-handedly or with help, depending on your interpretation).
+Nelson conceptualized the idea of after witnessing the horrific effects of an oil spill in Santa Barbara, Calif.
+The first Earth Day was held April 22, 1970, and today it is celebrated in more than 190 countries each year.

-In the years since its incarnation, it sometimes feels as though Earth Day has come to resemble Valentine’s Day in a lacklustre marriage.
+In the years since its incarnation, it sometimes feels as though Earth Day has come to resemble Valentine’s Day in a lackluster marriage.
 Corporations capitalize on the message and pay lip service to the cause and then come April 23, go right back to what they were doing before.
-I mean sure, it’s better than nothing, but is it enough?
+I mean, sure, it’s better than nothing, but is it enough?

 5 ways to ensure Earth Day is every day